Last Updated on October 14, 2024 by Aaron von Frank

 Essential IF you don’t have Toxiban

-A little less expensive than Toxiban and easy to add to their drinking water.
-Also great for the human first-aid kit when you’re nursing an upset stomach.
-(Buy on Amazon)
+Activated charcoal is a little less expensive than Toxiban and easy to add to your ducks’ drinking water.
+It’s also great for the human first-aid kit when you’re nursing an upset stomach.

 3. Milk thistle capsules